SepehrMohammady/Efficient-NAS-BNN-Pipeline/README.md

 - **Successful fine-tuning**: Significant accuracy improvements achieved
 - **Edge-ready deployment**: Models optimized for resource-constrained devices
 - **Larger dataset provides better results**: Training with 500,000 samples yielded higher accuracy

 ---

+## 🔍 **Project Origins & Acknowledgment**

+### **Original Work**
+This project is based on the official implementation of **["NAS-BNN: Neural Architecture Search for Binary Neural Networks"](https://arxiv.org/abs/2408.15484)** by [VDIGPKU/NAS-BNN](https://github.com/VDIGPKU/NAS-BNN).

+### **Development History**
+- **Initial Adaptation**: First adapted for CIFAR-10 in the [NAS-BNN-CIFAR10-Exploration](https://github.com/SepehrMohammady/NAS-BNN-CIFAR10-Exploration) repository, which focused on extending the original work to smaller datasets with enhanced Windows compatibility.
+- **Current Repository**: This repository consolidates and extends both works with multi-dataset support, focusing on WakeVision for person detection, while maintaining support for ImageNet and CIFAR-10.

+The original README from the authors is preserved in `README-Authors.md`.

+---